 Roasting the Sweet Potatoes:

-Place the potatoes on a baking sheet or aluminum foil and roast at 400 degrees until tender when pierced with a fork, 50 to 60 minutes.
+Place the potatoes on a baking sheet or aluminum foil and roast until tender when pierced with a fork, at least 1 hour.
 Don’t rush this part.
 The longer they cook, the sweeter the potatoes will be.

 Remove and let cool.
 This can be done at day ahead